Joint Waveform and Beamforming Optimization for MIMO Wireless Power Transfer: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ireless} power transfer (WPT) via radio-frequency (RF) has a long history and nowadays attracts more and more attention as a promising technology for powering numerous devices in the Internet of Things (IoT).
-WPT utilizes a dedicated source to radiate electromagnetic energy through a wireless channel and a rectifying antenna (rectenna) at the receiver to receive and convert this energy into DC power.
-In contrast to batteries that need to be replaced and recharged periodically, WPT provides a more reliable, controllable, user-friendly, and cost-effective way to power the devices in the IoT.
-The major challenge of far-field WPT is to increase the DC power level at the output of the rectenna without increasing the transmit power.
-To solve this challenge, a large amount of the technical efforts in the literature have been devoted to the design of efficient rectenna \cite{2019TAP_WPT_WeiLin}, \cite{2019TMTT_HuchengSun_GridArray}.
+\IEEEPARstart{W}{ireless} power transfer (WPT) has a long history and nowadays attracts more and more attentions as a promising energy harvesting technology.
+Near-field WPT via inductive coupling has been utilized for charging cell phones, medical implants, and electrical vehicles, but the limitation is that it can only transfer power in a very short distance.
+In contrast with the near-field WPT, far-field WPT via radio frequency (RF) enables a long-distance power transfer to energize numerous devices in the Internet of Things (IoT) \cite{2017_TOC_WPT_YZeng_Bruno_RZhang}.
+The far-field WPT utilizes a dedicated source to radiate RF energy through a wireless channel and a rectifying antenna (rectenna) at the receiver to receive and convert this energy into DC power.
+In contrast to batteries that need to be replaced and recharged periodically, far-field WPT provides a more reliable, controllable, user-friendly, and cost-effective way to power the devices in the IoT.
+Furthermore, the far-field WPT can be extended to simultaneous wireless information and power transfer (SWIPT) resulting in significant gains in terms of spectral efficiency and energy efficiency by superposing information and power transfer \cite{2014_ComMag_SWIPT}.
+The major challenge of far-field WPT is to increase the output DC power of rectenna without increasing the transmit power.
+To solve this challenge, a large amount of the technical efforts in the literature have been devoted to designing efficient rectennas \cite{2019TAP_WPT_WeiLin}, \cite{2019TMTT_HuchengSun_GridArray}.

 Designing efficient WPT signals and waveforms can also increase the output DC power \cite{2017_TOC_WPT_YZeng_Bruno_RZhang}.
 Multi-sine signal excitation \cite{2009_IntConfRFID} has been shown through RF measurements to increase the RF-to-DC conversion efficiency and therefore increase the output DC power.
 However, the main limitation of the method is not only the lack of a systematic approach to design waveforms, but also the fact that they operate without Channel State Information (CSI) at the Transmitter (CSIT) and Receiver (CSIR).
 The first systematic analysis, design and optimization of waveforms for WPT was conducted in \cite{2016_TSP_WPT_Bruno_Waveform}.
 Those waveforms are adaptive to the CSI and jointly leverage the beamforming gain, the frequency selectivity of the channel, and the rectenna nonlinearity to maximize the output DC power.
 Since then, further enhancements have been made to waveform optimization adaptive to CSI with the objective to reduce the design complexity and extend to large scale multi-antenna multi-sine WPT \cite{2017_TSP_WPT_Bruno_Yang_Large}- \cite{2020_WCNC_WPT}, to account for limited feedback \cite{2018_TWC_WPT_Bruno_HYang_LimitedFeedback}, to energize multiple devices (multi-user setting) \cite{2017_TSP_WPT_Bruno_Yang_Large}, \cite{2019_JSAC_Waveform_MultipleDevice}, to transfer information and power simultaneously \cite{2018_TSP_WIPT_Bruno_WIPT}- \cite{2019_TWC_WIPT_AsymmetricModulation}, and to enable efficient wireless powered communications \cite{2017_CL_WPBackscatterComm}, \cite{2019_TWC_MuWPScatteredComm}.